dm4rnde/docker-flask-app-base-apache2-wsgi-py3/README.md

 ## Notes

-- Produced Docker image uses Ubuntu 18.04 as a base image.
+- Uses Ubuntu 18.04 as a base image.

 - Though not paramount, attempts to have as minimal image (size) as possible.

-- **Corresponding Docker images can be found at Docker Hub (hub.docker.com), under repository:** `dm4rnde/flask-app-base-apache2-wsgi-py3-ubuntu`
+- **Corresponding Docker images can be also pulled from Docker Hub (hub.docker.com):** `dm4rnde/flask-app-base-apache2-wsgi-py3-ubuntu`